Solomonkassa/Jedan-Care/README.md

-# JedanCare - Advanced Flask Application
+# JedanCare - Flask Web Application

-JedanCare is an advanced web application developed using Flask, a micro web framework in Python.
+JedanCare is  web application developed using Flask, a micro web framework in Python.
 The application offers features for managing medical appointments, user authentication, and an admin dashboard for administration.

 ![Project Progress](https://img.shields.io/badge/Project%20Progress-25%25%20Complete-brightgreen)